 If your child is ill please report their absence either by telephone, in person or in written form that is signed.

 Leave and Holidays in Term time

 From 1st September 2013, a new law gave no entitlement to parents to take their child on holiday during term time.
-Any application for leave must only be in exceptional circumstances and the Campus Principal must be satisfied that the circumstances are exceptional and warrant the granting of leave.
-The Campus Principal would not be expected to class any term time holiday as exceptional.
+Any application for leave must only be in exceptional circumstances and the Associate Principal must be satisfied that the circumstances are exceptional and warrant the granting of leave.
+The Associate Principal would not be expected to class any term time holiday as exceptional.
 Parents can be fined by the local authority for taking their child on holiday during term time without the consent of the school.